cvs-health/testaro/README.md

 #### High-level

+High-level invocation allows you to run Testaro with a one-line command.

 Make sure that you have defined these environment variables, with absolute or relative paths to directories as their values:
 - `SCRIPTDIR`
-- `BATCHDIR`
 - `REPORTDIR`

 Relative paths must be relative to the Testaro project directory.
 For example, if the script directory is `scripts` in a `testing` directory that is a sibling of the Testaro directory, then a relative-path `SCRIPTDIR` must have the value `../testing/scripts`.

 Also ensure that Testaro can read all those directories and write to `REPORTDIR`.

-Place a script into `SCRIPTDIR` and, optionally, a batch into `BATCHDIR`.
-Each should be named with a `.json` extension., where `idvalue` is replaced with the value of its `id` property.
-That value must consist of only lower-case ASCII letters and digits.
+Place a script into `SCRIPTDIR`.
+It should be named with a `.json` extension.

-Then execute the statement `node high scriptID` or `node high scriptID batchID`, replacing `scriptID` and `batchID` with the `id` values of the script and the batch, respectively.
+Then execute the statement `node high scriptID`, replacing `scriptID` with the `id` value of the script, which must also be the base of the name of the script file.

 The `high` module will call the `runJob` function of the `create` module, which in turn will call the `handleRequest` function of the `run` module.
-The results will be saved in report files in the `REPORTDIR` directory.

-If there is no batch, the report file will be named with a unique timestamp, suffixed with a `.json` extension.
-If there is a batch, then the base of each report file’s name will be the same timestamp, suffixed with `-hostid`, where `hostid` is the value of the `id` property of the `host` object in the batch file.
-For example, if you execute `node create script01 wikis`, you might get these report files deposited into `REPORTDIR`:
+The result will be saved in a report file in the `REPORTDIR` directory.
+The report file will be named with a unique timestamp and suffixed with a `.json` extension.
+The base of the report file’s name will be the same timestamp, suffixed with `--scriptID`, where `scriptID` is the value of the `id` property of the script.
+For example, if you execute `node high tp18-wiktionary`, you might get a report named `enp45j-tp18-wiktionary.json` file deposited into `REPORTDIR`.
-- `enp46j-wikipedia.json`
-- `enp45j-wiktionary.json`
-- `enp45j-wikidata.json`

 #### Watch

-In watch mode, Testaro periodically checks for a job to be run by it, containing a script and, optionally, a batch.
-When such a job exists, Testaro runs the script, or uses the batch to create a set of host scripts and sequentially runs them.
-After running the script or each host script, Testaro converts the report to JSON and disposes of it as specified.
+In watch mode, Testaro periodically checks for a script to be run by it.
+When such a script exists, Testaro runs it.
+After running the script, Testaro converts the report to JSON and disposes of it as specified.

-Testaro checks periodically.
 The interval between checks, in seconds, is specified by an `INTERVAL` environment variable.

 After Testaro starts watching, its behavior depends on the environment variable `WATCH_FOREVER`.
 If its value is `true`, watching continues indefinitely.
 If its value is `false` or it has no value, watching stops after the first job is found and run.